 Vehicle transmissions are on track to becoming a $147 billion business.
 These are critical parts for a vehicle – arguably the second most important next to the engine.
-Whether you have an automatic or manual transmission, gear ratios are measurements that you need to be aware of so that you understand how it plays a role in your transmission’s performance.
+Whether you have an automatic or manual transmission, gear ratios are measurements you need to be aware of to understand how it plays a role in your transmission’s performance.

 Here are some points that you need to know about gear ratios and how they come into play.